| |

 Many of the Bangkok shopping malls stay open until the late evening (generally closing around 10pm) – so this is good thing to do in Bangkok at night (especially when most shopping malls have amazing air conditioning).

-Two of the best malls to explore at night are the riverside ICONSIAM and the themed Terminal 21 Asok mall.
+Three of the best malls to explore at night are the riverside ICONSIAM, the themed Terminal 21 Asok mall in Sukhumvit, plus Emsphere – Bangkok’s newest super shopping mall, which has a beach club rooftop, live theatre and late night opening on special occasions.

 ICONSIAM